Syrup, N. P. Top w/ Metal Handle

 As an eBay Partner, I may be compensated if you make a purchase on eBay.
 The following link shows available Handled Sugars on eBay.

-Pickle Jar and Cover
+Pickle ~ Jam Jar and Cover

 Item Number: CC-02